mbonamensa/mbonamensa/README.md

 # Hey there, welcome to Maame's Github!

-I'm on a journey of becoming a Front-end Engineer.
+I'm on a journey to becoming a Front-end Engineer.
 I currently work as a Community Manager at [Hubfindme](https://hubfind.me).

 **Here's a quick summary about me**: